 Veterinary partnership: open communication for better care

-Fifth pillar: respecting the feline sense of smell
+Fifth pillar: Respecting the feline sense of smell

 Calming pheromones: natural stress relief